-This trendy coffee chain has changed the game in Los Angeles, with locations that span across the city for a top-notch java fix.
+This trendy coffee chain has spread its wings in Los Angeles, with locations that span across the city for a top-notch java fix.
 To curve an appetite Blue Bottle offers an array of pastries and light fare as accompaniments in it's sleek and modern setting.

 Art in many forms revolves around colors.
 Just examine Picasso’s Blue Period to feel the tremendous wave of emotion that was behind his somewhat overlooked era of artistic inspiration.
-Blue embodies a certain emotion, a depth of thought and feeling.
+Blue embodies a particular emotion, a depth of thought and feeling.
 It may not be the origin, but it makes complete sense to us that Blue Bottle Coffee is artistically named after the color.
-It’s the thought that coffee is given to us from the earth but 90% of the earth is covered in the tranquility of blue.
+It’s the thought that coffee is given to us from the earth, but 90% of the planet is covered in the tranquility of blue.
 Without the blue, we, coffee, and Picasso himself are not.
-In this deep notion, coffee becomes art.
+In this profound notion, coffee becomes art.

 The blank canvas of this story was started in Oakland by a freelance musician and coffee lunatic.
 Blue Bottle opened its first door to people who were clamoring for the actual taste of sincere coffee.
 They collected to tell tales of Franz George Kolschitzky, who bravely crossed lines in the late 1600s to get a message to Polish troops after the Turkish army arrived in Vienna.

 Blue Bottle has expressed its Blue Period to the City of Gold and left a very distinct signature like any artist would on a fine piece of work.